• Skip to main content

 • 1 teaspoon vanilla

-• 8 oz dark chocolate chunks
+• 8 oz dark chocolate, chips or chunks

 INSTRUCTIONS